 Rue du Faubourg Saint-Honoré

-This street is lined with some of the world’s most famous brands including Hermés, Cartier, Prada, and Louboutin.
+Fast forward to today, and it’s lined with some of the world’s most opulent brands including Hermès, Cartier, Prada, and Louboutin.
 Make no mistake, this is not for discount shoppers.
-But even if you’re not ready to drop some serious cash, this street is still worth a stroll.
+But hey, window shopping is free, right?

 Location: Rue du Faubourg Saint-Honoré